• Study here

 Interim Principal

 Patrick graduated from University College London with a BSc in 1976 and a PhD in 1982.
 He worked at the Anglo-Australian Observatory from 1979 to 1985, before returning to UCL as a research fellow.
 He relocated to the Royal Observatory Edinburgh in 1986, before moving to work in Oxford on a two-year secondment in 1989 on a proposal for a UK 8-m telescope.
-The proposal was approved and led to the UK involvement in the Gemini Observatory, and his role as UK Project Scientist during the telescope construction from 1995-2001.
-He was appointed as a University Lecturer and Tutorial Fellow in Physics at Hertford College in 1996, and was elected Principal in November 2024.
+The proposal was approved and led to the UK involvement in the Gemini Observatory, and his role as UK Project Scientist during the telescope construction from 1995 to 2001.
+He was appointed as a University Lecturer and Tutorial Fellow in Physics at Hertford College in 1996, and was elected Interim Principal in November 2024.

 • Research interests